 - Efficiency: It takes weeks to distribute, collect, enter, and organize thousands of paper evaluations each term.
 The Instructor Evaluation system allows instructors and students timely access and electronic data will be ready for distribution once instructor grades have been submitted to the Registrar’s Office.

 - Environmental savings: For decades, thousands of paper forms have been used.
-The online option is paperless.
+The online system is paperless.

 Students have a two week period of time at the end of term to complete their course/instructor evaluations.
 Although students have the ability to complete their evaluations outside of class, instructors are encouraged to provide class time to complete the online evaluations.
 Instructors should advise students in advance when class time will be provided to ensure that students have some means to complete the evaluation.
 Students should also be reminded that evaluations remain anonymous.